Trump to pick Fox News contributor for new State Dept spokeswoman

 State Department officials told NBC News at the time that Nauert learned after the fact that taxes hadn’t been paid for the nanny and paid them all retroactively.
 She said in a statement at the time that “the past two months have been grueling for my family and therefore it is in the best interest of my family that I withdraw my name from consideration.”

-Since then, Nauert has remained on staff but has not returned to the podium to conduct televised briefings, and U.S. officials have said she did not intend to remain in the spokeswoman role
+Since then, Nauert has remained on staff but has not conducted any televised briefings, and U.S. officials have said she did not intend to remain in the spokeswoman role.

 As spokeswoman, Ortagus would become one of the most prominent faces of the Trump administration on foreign policy.
 The position does not require Senate confirmation.